alvaro-brito/llm-by-zero/README.md

-# LLM-BY-ZERO: Build Your Own Language Model From Scratch
+# LLM-FROM-ZERO: Build Your Own Language Model From Scratch

 A complete pipeline for training, evaluating, and deploying transformer-based language models  GPT-like from scratch.
 This project provides a modular and scalable architecture for experimenting with custom language models.